-When my fingernails are done, I feel polished (no pun intended).
+When my nails are done, I feel polished (no pun intended).
 My cousin, Brooke, considers nail polish an essential accessory and always paints her nails before going out or attending an event.
 For me, painting my nails is an event.
-First, I have to find a good chunk of time where I do not need my hands.
-So no makeup, no blogging, no picking anything up.
-No wonder I only end up polishing my nails a few times each year…
+First, I have to find a good chunk of time where I don’t need my hands.
+So no makeup, no blogging, no answering emails, no picking anything up.
+No wonder I only end up polishing my nails a few times a year…

 There are a bunch of different brands that carry this type of polish, all with different names, but I’m going to refer to it as crackle.
-For those who don’t know about crackle nail polishes, they are polishes that you paint over an already dry coat of nail polish.
+For those who don’t know about crackle nail polishes, they’re polishes that you paint over an already dry coat of nail polish.
 As the top layer dries, the color “cracks”, allowing sections of the base color to show through.
-Crackle nail polish is not new–I remember using it in the 90s–but it disappeared and made somewhat of a comeback in the last couple of years.
+Crackle nail polish isn’t new–I remember using it in the 90s–but it disappeared and made somewhat of a comeback in the last couple of years.

 Out of the three nail products that I tried, crackle was the only one I didn’t intend to try.
 I was buying something else at Sally’s Beauty Supply while they had a crackle polish promotion going on.
-To reward me for spending whatever ridiculous amount I spent, I was given a choice of one free bottle of China Glaze Crackle Glaze.
+To reward me for spending whatever ridiculous amount I spent, I was given a choice of one free bottle of China Glaze Crackle Glaze in a few different colors.
 I of course chose black, because black is slimming.

 I carved out a portion of my day–which happened to be my birthday, so I felt okay taking some time off to self-induldge–to crackle my nails.